-For lessons: Wetsuit and booties/water shoes, water bottle, picnic lunch, sunscreen, hat.
-We supply the rest of the kiteboarding gear.
-Which includes: kites, bar & lines, board, life jacket, helmet.
+For lessons: Wetsuit(we provide one if you don’t have your own), water bottle, picnic lunch, sunscreen, hat.
+We supply the rest of the kiteboarding/winging/foiling gear.
+This includes kites, bar & lines, board, life jacket, helmet, and harness.

-How to read the weather:
+How to read the weather at Nitinat(Canada):

 The wind at Nitinat Lake is a katabatic or thermal wind.
 The strength and direction of the wind will be determined by temperature and pressure differences known as the gradient.
 There are more factors that dictate the wind but, a good indicator of wind at Nitinat lake is the gradient between Tofino and Port Alberni.
 The fog can also play a wildcard in this equation.
 It can supercharge even small temperature gradients.